xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 Everything you expect from the package manager, creating projects, custom tasks, managing dependencies and publishing (too coupled with github, but that's fine with me)

-## the OK
-These are the OK parts that can be improved in my opinion

-### Documentation
-There's a great community effort to provide [documentation](https://nim-lang.org/documentation.html).
-I hope we get more and more soft documentation and better quality on the official docs too.

 #### Generating documentation
-[nim doc](https://nim-lang.org/docs/docgen.html) is what I used to generate documentation for the project `nim doc --project src/zos.nim` will generate project documentation for `zos.nim` and all related modules for the project.
+[nim doc](https://nim-lang.org/docs/docgen.html) is the default tool in Nim to generate indexed and searchable documentation for the project

+Here's a nimble task to generate documentation
+{% highlight nim%}
+task genDocs, "Create code documentation for zos":
+    exec "nim doc --project src/zos.nim "
+{% endhighlight %}

 {% highlight bash %}
 nim doc src/zos.nim